-Osi Umenyiora said Thursday "there's a chance" he could return to the Giants next season.
-Big Blue View looks at the situation.
+What should we make of the comment by Osi Umenyiora Thursday that "there's a chance" he could return to the New York Giants next season?

 First, here is a snippet of what Umenyiora told reporters Thursday in New Orleans: